Georgemas Junction railway station

-Georgemas Junction railway station is a railway station located in the Highland council area in the far north of Scotland.
-It serves several rural hamlets in the historic county of Caithness, including Georgemas, Roadside and Banniskirk.
-It is also the nearest station to the village of Halkirk, which lies approximately 1.6 mi west of the station.
+Georgemas Junction railway station is a railway station on the Far North Line in the far north of Scotland.
+The station, which is in the Highland council area, serves several rural hamlets in the historic county of Caithness, including Georgemas, Roadside and Banniskirk and the village of Halkirk, which lies approximately 1.6 mi west of the station.
+It is the penultimate station before the line terminus at Wick (147 mi 22 chain from Inverness).